millibeckers/pipegame/README.md

 - Playable boards from size 6-15
 - Turn count tracker
 - Self-contained UI
 - Statistics information that persists across plays
+- Scrollable statistics viewer

 ## Potential future updates
-- Adding timer to games
+- Lock pieces that you know are solved

 ## Additional Notes
 This game was written after reading [_Realm of Racket_](realmofracket.com) and so there are places where a slightly odd approach was taken because I wanted the chance to experiment with certain features.